9.3.1 Disclosure

 Details of CI Employees to Other Agencies

-1. The Chief, CI; Director, Field Operations; or the SAC will provide a letter of notification to his/her employees who are detailed to other agencies.
+1. The Chief, CI; Director, Field Operations; or the SAC will provide a letter of notification to their employees who are detailed to other agencies.
 Exhibit 9.11.3–8 found in IRM 9.11.3, Investigative Property, is an example of such a letter.

 3. The letter must also address the use of IRS pocket commissions and enforcement badges.
 They may be used for official identification purposes, but the letter will clarify the advice IRS employees should give those contacted (see IRM 9.5.2, Grand Jury Investigations).